 The process to attain Greens Inspector accreditation is as follows:

-- Read the online Information Kit and familiarise yourself with the relevant Laws and Rules applicable to the setting out of a bowling green.
+- Read the Information Kit and familiarise yourself with the relevant Laws and Rules applicable to the setting out of a bowling green.

 TRAINING AND ASSESSMENT

 Those undertaking this training will need to be able to demonstrate the following to gain accreditation:

 - Inspection of NEW greens and fully-rebuilt greens (i.e. from drainage up), including grass and

 - Testing Procedures